cncf/tag-security/assessments/projects/custodian/joint-review.md

 ## Hands-on Review

-Although some of the reviewes have previously used c7n in AWS, both as cli and in Lambda, Cloud Custodian did not receive a join hands-on review from TAG-Security.
+Although some of the reviews have previously used c7n in AWS, both as cli and in Lambda, Cloud Custodian did not receive a join hands-on review from TAG-Security.